getify/You-Dont-Know-JS/types-grammar/ch4.md

 APIVersion = Number(versionDigit);
 ```

 I know that `API_BASE_URL` is a string, and I further know the format of its contents includes `".../api/{digits}"` at the end.
-That lets me know that the regular expression match will succeed, so the `[1]` array accesss is type-safe.
+That lets me know that the regular expression match will succeed, so the `[1]` array access is type-safe.

 I also know that `versionDigit` will hold a string, because that's what regular-expression matches return.
 Now, I know it's safe to coerce that numeric-digit string into a number with `Number(..)`.